DataDog/hiring-engineers/answers.md

 ### 2. MongoDB

 With MongoDB already installed on my machine, I decided to integrate this database with my account.
-After initializing the database and toggling the administrator privileges to allow the authentication process, I successfully integrated MongoDB by following the directions featured [here] (https://app.datadoghq.com/account/settings#integrations/mongodb "here").
+After initializing the database and toggling the administrator privileges to allow the authentication process, I successfully integrated MongoDB by following the directions featured here: https://app.datadoghq.com/account/settings#integrations/mongodb.

 [Screenshot_3](screenshots/Screenshot_3_mongo.png) & [Screenshot_4](screenshots/Screenshot_4_mongo.png) feature the respective windows showing that I ran the commands in the terminal shell, created and configured the mongo.yaml file, restarted the Agent, and verified if the integration check was successful.